How To Concat In PostgreSQL

 CONCAT(stringValue1, stringValue2, stringValue3, .....)

-• CONCAT(): It is the concat() function itself which accepts the multiple string data.
+• CONCAT(): The concat() function itself accepts multiple string data.

-• stringValue1, stringValue2, stringValue3, …..: These are the multiple string values that are combined together to form a single string value.
+• stringValue1, stringValue2, stringValue3, …..: These are the numerous string values that are combined to form a single string value.

 SELECT CONCAT(name ,' lives in ', country)